Leh Jammu And Kashmir, India Travel Guide

 Taxis are the most common mode of transport for tourists exploring beyond Leh town, offering flexibility and convenience for various trips.

-INR 100-300 per diem for multi-day trips, depending on service quality.
+INR 100-300 per diem for multi-day trips, depending on level of service.

 For short excursions, a simple round-up of the fare is appreciated.

-INR 200-500 per day, depending on the service quality and duration of the tour.
+INR 200-500 per day, depending on the service standard and duration of the tour.

-Renting a vehicle offers independence for exploring certain areas, but local regulations apply, especially for self-drive cars.
+Renting a vehicle offers independence for exploring certain areas, however local regulations apply, especially for self-drive cars.

 Drive on the left-hand side of the road.
 Helmets are compulsory for motorcyclists.